Daveyr/academic-kickstart/content/post/2021-01-24-how-to-burn-the-plaid-keyboard-bootloader-using-arduino-nano/index.en.md

 ## You will need

 * Arduino (I used a Nano but an Uno is typically used)
+* USB cables (micro for keyboard, plus a compatible one for your Arduino if different)
 * Male-female jumper wire and breadboard and 10nF electrolytic capacitor (if using a nano) OR
 * Female-female jumper wire (if using an uno)
 * USB cable